Uechi Ryu Insights

 Sanseiryu is the third of the three original kata and the most advanced kata of the system.
 Sanseiryu means 36.

-George Mattson is recognized as the “Father of Uechi-ryu karate” in the United Staes.
-He was originally taught by Tomoyose Ryuko after hours on the military base in Okinawa during his service in the U.S. Army.
-Additionally, he trained at the Uechi-Ryu Karate-Do headquarters under Kanei Uechi.
-Mattson received his 1st degree black belt before leaving Okinawa at the end of his military service.
+George Mattson is widely regarded as the “Father of Uechi-ryu karate” in the United States.
+His journey began when he was taught Traditional Okinawan Karate by Tomoyose Ryuko after hours on the military base in Okinawa during his service in the U.S. Army.
+He also trained at the Uechi-Ryu Karate-Do headquarters under Kanei Uechi, where he earned his 1st degree black belt prior to leaving Okinawa at the conclusion of his military service.

-Kanei Uechi asked Mattson to teach Uechi-ryu professionally upon his return to the USA, which led to significant growth of the system.
-He began teaching Uechi-ryu in Boston, Massachusetts, in 1958 and managed the Mattson Academy in Boston and other locations for decades.
-Many of his students, after mastering Uechi-ryu karate, went on to open successful karate schools throughout the New England area and around the world.
-He currently teaches at the Mattson Academy of Karate (www.athomekarate.com).
-Mattson pioneered the use of online karate by introducing his “virtual dojo” coaching system 20 years ago.
+Upon his return to the USA, Kanei Uechi invited Mattson to teach Uechi-ryu karate professionally, which significantly contributed to the growth of this Okinawan Karate system.
+In 1958, he started teaching Uechi-ryu in Boston, Massachusetts, and managed the Mattson Academy in Boston along with other locations for decades.
+Many of his students, after mastering Uechi karate, established successful karate schools across the New England area and beyond.
+He continues to teach at the Mattson Academy of Karate (www.athomekarate.com) and was a pioneer in online karate, launching his “virtual dojo” coaching system 20 years ago.

-He has sponsored numerous seminars by karate masters from around the world.
-Additionally, Mattson hosts Winterfest in Florida each year, where international Uechi-ryu practitioners and other martial artists gather to share their knowledge and techniques.
+Mattson has sponsored numerous seminars featuring karate masters from around the world.
+Each year, he hosts Winterfest in Florida, where international Uechi-ryu practitioners and other martial artists come together to exchange knowledge and techniques.

-Sensei Mattson was among the first to publish a book in English about karate and has authored several books on Uechi-ryu, including:
+Sensei Mattson was among the first to publish a book in English on karate and has authored several significant works on Uechi-ryu, including:

 · The Way of Karate, Tuttle Publishing, 1958